POST ROAD MARKETING

 Why Isn’t My Marketing Working?
 It’s Not the Price

+Why isn’t my low cost offer selling?
 Charging $27 feels like the safe place to start.
 It usually turns out to be the most expensive.
 You’ve watched it happen in real time.
 A guru posts the screenshot.
 A $27 offer, hundreds of sales, a number big enough to make your eyes go wide.
-Sometimes it’s sitting right there inside the free community…
+Sometimes it’s…

 -